((Part Three of the Colleen Series – Follows Sundays))

 Though she couldn’t imagine life in the cabin becoming her new norm, Colleen squeezed every drop out of her adventure.
 Being busy kept her from missing the girls too terribly much.

 Her days quickly fell into a pattern: Colleen took long walks with Ingrid.
 Religiously, she wrote “morning pages” over strong cups of coffee.
 She set up her easel and painted a little each day.
-She fixed elaborate brunches just for herself ingrid_fall2and created beautiful charcuterie boards in the evenings to share with her friends, both new and old.
+She fixed elaborate brunches just for herself and created beautiful charcuterie boards in the evenings to share with her friends, both new and old.

 Thanksgiving dinner was an adventure in itself.
 Each woman had created a favorite dish from holidays past and crowded into Colleen’s cabin to share them, along with copious amounts of wine and a beautifully roasted turkey.